-Senator Lou D’Allesandro is serving his 11th term representing District 20 in the New Hampshire Senate.
-As an elected Official, Senator D’Allesandro chairs the Finance Committee and is Vice Chair of both Ways and Means and the Capital Budget Committees.
+Senator Lou D’Allesandro is serving his 12th term representing District 20 in the New Hampshire Senate.
+As an elected Official, Senator D’Allesandro is the Vice Chair of the Senate Ways and Means Committee, and serves on the Capital Budget and Finance Committees.

 He is a director of Southern New Hampshire Services, past director of the New Hampshire Hockey Hall of Fame, and a member of the National Football Foundation and College Hall of Fame.